Daniel O’Donnell urges young people to practice social distancing

 He said that he noticed on the news that young people may not be paying the proper attention to what health experts are advising us to do.

-"We will save lives if we do what what we are being told," he said.
+"We will save lives if we do what we are being told," he said.

-The Rosses-native who has a great sense of humour said that he felt he could reach out to young people because they his secret fans
+The Rosses-native who has a great sense of humour said that he felt he could reach out to young people because they are his secret fans.

 If you have a story or want to send a photo or video to us please contact the Donegal Live editorial team any time.
 To contact Donegal Democrat and Donegal People's Press, email editorial@donegaldemocrat.ie To contact Donegal Post, email editor@donegalpost.com To contact Inish Times, email editor@inishtimes.com.